 13.0 For safety reasons, bolts shall be removed from all rifles as soon as the rifles have been removed from your vehicle.
 The range officer will issue a command to install bolts, prior to the start of your relay.

-13.1 It is recommended that safety glasses be worn when shooting and when in the pits
+13.1 It is recommended that safety glasses and adequate hearing protection be worn when shooting and when in the pits

-14.0 All scheduled matches will be held at a minimum distance of 1000 yards (Unless otherwise approved by the board of directors, example: 200 yard .22 rimfire mathces; 600 yard matches, etc).
+14.0 All scheduled matches will be held at a minimum distance of 1000 yards (Unless otherwise approved by the board of directors; example: 100 and 200 yard .22 rimfire mathces, etc).

-15.0 All scheduled matches will begin promptly at 9:00 AM, Current Time, weather permitting.
-The Pit crew for Relay #1 will be called for duty at 8:40 AM Current Time and must be in the pits no later than 8:50 AM.
-600 yard matches are immediately following light gun competition.
+15.0 All scheduled matches will begin promptly at 9:00 AM, Current Time, weather and other circumstances permitting.
+The Pit crew for Relay #1 will be called for duty and must report to the pits immediately in order to start the match.

 16.0 The 100 YARD RANGE is closed to all shooting during scheduled matches.
 Bore sighting (without shooting) on the 100-yard range is permitted during scheduled matches.